Last updated on March 22, 2023 by Wandering our World

 Although St Lucia has some excellent beaches, this Caribbean paradise is a place to enjoy all aspects of nature.
 It’s rugged, lush, and dramatic, and is perfect for the sun-seeker who wants some adventure too.

-It’s an island that feels more cut off from the rest of the world than Barbados.
+It’s an island that feels more cut off from the rest of the world than Barbados too.
 That’s mainly due to its winding roads, quaint villages, and less-tourist orientated vibe.
-When it comes to accommodation, St Lucia tends to be a more affordable choice too, than more tourist-orientated Barbados.

 Along with the natural scenery on offer, both Barbados and St Lucia have a wealth of attractions and cultural experiences worth checking out.